cosmos/sdk-tutorials/academy/2-main-concepts/queries.md

 }
 ```

-The `client.Context` has a `Query()` function used to retrieve the pre-configured node and relay a query to it.
-The function takes the query fully-qualified service method name as path (here `/cosmos.staking.v1beta1.Query/Delegations`) and arguments as parameters.
-It first retrieves the RPC client (the node) configured by the user to relay the query to and creates the `ABCIQueryOptions`, the parameters formatted for the ABCI call.
+The `client.Context` has a `Query()` function used to retrieve the pre-configured node and to relay a query to it.
+The function takes the query's fully-qualified service method name as path (here `/cosmos.staking.v1beta1.Query/Delegations`) and arguments as parameters.
+It first retrieves the RPC client (the node) configured by the user to relay the query to, then creates the `ABCIQueryOptions`, the parameters formatted for the ABCI call.
 The node is then used to make the ABCI call `ABCIQueryWithOptions()`:

 ```go
 func (ctx Context) queryABCI(req abci.RequestQuery) (abci.ResponseQuery, error) {